Skip to main content

 TRAIGANIST AI RMFISO 42001

-All fields are captured automatically by TRAIGA — no manual template filling required.
+All fields are captured automatically by Risk Meridian — no manual template filling required.
 Download our free AI risk register template →

-Three risk tiers.
-Specific actions at each level.
+Three risk levels.
+Specific actions at each one.

-TRAIGA's risk engine assigns each AI system to one of three tiers.
-Required controls, review cadence, and disclosure obligations are automatically determined by the risk tier.
+Risk Meridian's risk engine assigns each AI system to one of three levels.
+Recommended controls, review cadence, and disclosure handling are suggested for each risk level.

 High Risk